Lewis Hamilton: Media reception

 Hamilton's contribution and influence has been recognised regularly in the Powerlist, an annual list of the most influential Black Britons, in which he has ranked in the top 10 in 2016 and 2017.
 In 2021, Hamilton was named the most influential Black Briton in the 14th Powerlist, for his sporting success and his advocacy in the Black Lives Matter movement.
 In 2020, he was listed as one of Time magazine's 100 most influential people globally, and was knighted in the 2021 New Year Honours for services to motorsports.

 Hamilton was one of several figures whose tax arrangements were singled out in a report by the charity Christian Aid in 2008.
 That year, Hamilton received criticism from members of parliament for avoiding UK taxes.
 Following the leak of the Paradise Papers in November 2017, it was reported that Hamilton had avoided paying £3.3 million of value added tax (VAT) on his private jet, worth £16.5 million.
 According to BBC Panorama, the leasing deal set up by his advisers appeared to be "artificial" and "did not comply with an EU and UK ban on VAT refunds for private use".
 The BBC also said that Hamilton's Instagram account provided evidence that the jet was used for personal trips.
 The jet was sold in September 2019.
 Whilst not residing in the UK, HMRC data published in 2019 puts Hamilton among the top 5,000 highest UK tax payers.
 Hamilton told The Sunday Times in 2014: "What people don't realise is that I pay tax here [in the UK], but I don't earn all my money here.
 I race in 19 different countries, so I earn my money in 20 different places and I pay tax in several different places, and I pay a lot [in the UK] as well.
 I am contributing to the country."

+At 41 years old, Hamilton remains tied to Ferrari by a multi-year contract running through the end of 2027.
+He has publicly indicated his opinion that he has no plans to retire until he fulfills his goal of seeing Formula One return to a race track on the African continent.
+Outside of motorsports, Hamilton is a prominent advocate of part-time global diversity and equality, for being the founder of the premium non-alcoholic agave spirit brand Almave.